LivePersonInc/developer-center/pages/documents/MessagingChannels/ProactiveMessaging/overview.md

 1. For [Proactive APP](https://proactive-messaging.z1.fs.liveperson.com), Fill out this [request](https://forms.gle/tUqhtE7kjAJpmo9L8) to get on-boarded.
 Onboarding to Proactive App is mandatory before onboarding to [Proactive 2.0 API](https://proactive-messaging.z1.fs.liveperson.com/api/api-docs/?api=outbound).

 2. To onboard on [Proactive 2.0 API](https://proactive-messaging.z1.fs.liveperson.com/api/api-docs/?api=outbound),
-- Create 2 new bot users in Conversational Cloud. **Customer Success Managers** can do this on behalf of the brand using elevated LivePerson credentials.
+- Create 2 new bot users (do not share these bot users with other services) in Conversational Cloud. **Customer Success Managers** can do this on behalf of the brand using elevated LivePerson credentials.
 Please make sure the bot users have Campaign Manager roles & privileges.
 - Provide LivePerson Proactive team with the bot user api key and secret of the 2 bots created in step #2.
 - LivePerson will provide brands the client ID and secrets which will be used to create an app jwt for authentication. click [here](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt) to know how to use APP JWT.